couchbase/query/docs/n1ql-logic.md

   provide logic capabilities that are actively used.
 * N1QL borrows features from [The Go Programming Language](http://golang.org) and other newer programming languages.
-  These features may distinguish N1QL from other procedural database languages.
+  These features distinguish N1QL from other procedural database languages.

 ## Data types